reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 Here is an example::

   .. list-table:: Title # Adding a title is optional.
-     :widths: 25 25 50  # Adding the widths is optional
+     :widths: 25 25 50  # Adding the widths is optional.
-     :header-rows: 1    # Adding a header row is also optional
+     :header-rows: 1    # Adding a header row is also optional.

      * - Heading row 1, column 1
        - Heading row 1, column 2